 Can copper pipe leaks develop even where there’s been no stress on the plumbing?
 My 30-year-old townhouse has copper pipes and I noticed a wet spot in the basement ceiling.
 I got the ladder out and peered up into the ceiling from the work room (I could see the pipes going around the area of the wet spot from there), and spotted a slow drip coming from the elbow joint of one of the pipes.
 The thing is, this is in a part of the house that would have not outside stresses on it, like temperature swings, movement, etc. Before I rip open the ceiling and get out the torch to start sweating one elbow joint, which is not a problem for my skills, I want to make sure it isn’t something bigger that’s beyond my skills and more expensive.

 While it seems that your dripping pipe may have no stress on it, that's not completely true.
 Plumbing systems are constantly subjected to stresses that, while they may not be obvious, certainly can contribute to the wear and tear factor and lead to the copper pipe leaks you're experiencing.
 Here are examples of the stresses that can cause leaks.

-Water hammer: Water weighs about eight pounds per gallon.
-When a faucet is opened, the water rushes forward in the pipe, building up centrifugal force.
+- Water hammer: Water weighs about eight pounds per gallon.
+When a faucet is opened, the water rushes forward in the pipe, building up a kinetic force.
 When the valve is closed, that mass of water screeches to a stop, sometimes shaking the pipes.
 This is generally referred to as water hammer and, while unusual, can on occasion break a pipe joint free.

 So as you see, there are actually quite a number of things that can put stress on your plumbing system and lead to copper pipe leaks.
 If you can handle the repair, open the ceiling and make it.
 Just be darn careful with that blowtorch!